kamronbatman/event-dispatcher-test/README.md

 # Event Dispatcher Test

-The cart sample includes a Vagrantfile, behat tests and plain old PHP objects (POPOs) that model the functionality of a basic shopping cart.
+The event dispatcher test is about creating a way to de-couple events and callbacks.

 [![Build Status](https://travis-ci.org/hautelook/event-dispatcher-test.svg)](https://travis-ci.org/hautelook/event-dispatcher-test)